Frequently Asked Questions

 What is ISS Australia’s relationship with the global International Social Service network?

-ISS Australia is an independent Australian entity (in legal terms, a not for profit company, limited by guarantee) governed by its own Board of Directors.
-It is a member of the International Social Service network, with the status of a Branch (independent NGO member).
-The global ISS network is made up of members (Branches, Affiliated Bureaus and Correspondents) in over 140 countries worldwide.
-Branch and Bureau representatives make up the ISS International Council (IC), the network’s supreme decision-making body which meets every two years.
-Between IC meetings, the network is governed by a seven-member Governing Board (GB), headed by the International President (position currently vacant).
-The GB is assisted in its role by the Professional Advisory Committee (PAC), made up of the Executive Directors (chief executives or equivalents) of each Branch and Bureau; the PAC’s Chair (currently Mrs Julie Rosicky, Executive Director, ISS USA) sits on the Governing Board as a result of holding that office.
-The PAC works closely with the network’s General Secretariat, based in Geneva, Switzerland and headed by the ISS Secretary-General, Jean Ayoub, on addressing current issues in the network and identifying areas for future development.
+ISS Australia is an independent Australian organisation (legally, a not for profit company limited by guarantee) governed by a volunteer Board of Directors.
+It is a member of the International Social Service (ISS) network.
+The global ISS network is represented in some form in over 130 countries worldwide.
+ISS’s International Council (IC) or top decision-making body meets every two years.
+Between IC meetings, the network is governed by its Governing Board (GB), headed by an International President.
+The GB is assisted in its role by the Professional Advisory Committee (PAC), made up of the Executive Directors (CEOs or equivalents) of each network member; the PAC Chair sits on the Governing Board as a full voting member.
+The PAC works closely with the network’s General Secretariat, based in Geneva and headed by the ISS Secretary-General.